C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 I'm not trying to say drugs are bad (m'kay).
 I spent a lot of time enjoying my life.
 Excessive consume over years, however, is and always will be toxic to you, your body and your mental health.

 ### Psychoses
-Frequent long term abuse of potent cannabis may induce psychotic symptoms and increases the risk of developing psychotic disorders such as schizophrenia or schizoaffective disorder. [^cannabis-psychosis-risk-factor],[^
+Frequent long term abuse of potent cannabis may induce psychotic symptoms and increases the risk of developing psychotic disorders such as schizophrenia or schizoaffective disorder. [^cannabis-psychosis-risk-factor] [^cannabis-schizo-evidence]

 > Cannabis is a known risk factor for schizophrenia, although the exact neurobiological process through which the effects on psychosis occur is not well-understood.